Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

 \subsubsection{Data availability}

 Data is available upon request.

-\subsubsection{Supporting Information}
+\subsubsection{Supporting information}

-Contains a detailed derivation of theory, relevant optical parameters of the metasurface, and predicted results based on these.
-A video of the interference pattern as the phase is shifted is also included.
+The supporting information contains; experimentally measured optical parameters of the metasurface, a more detailed derivation of the theory included in this article, the theory behind two additional interferometer configurations, and calculations of predicted visibility for our system.
+A video of the interference pattern as the phase is varied is also included.